Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 • nominated bank account details in the name of the original account holder, for deposit of refund.

-Supporting documents (international students only) - Special circumstances
+Supporting documents (international students only) - special circumstances

 If you're an international student cancelling your course due to special circumstances, you'll need to show evidence of the special circumstances that prevented you from continuing in your course (an approved release from QUT is not grounds for course cancellation due to special circumstances).
 Documents must show evidence of either: